Neph0s/awesome-llm-role-playing-with-persona/README.md

 🤖 ![Last Commit](https://img.shields.io/github/last-commit/zjunlp/LLMAgentPapers.svg)**[LLM Agent Papers](https://github.com/zjunlp/LLMAgentPapers):**  Must-read Papers on Large Language Model Agents.

 ## 🔔 News

+- **2024-06-28 We reorganized this repo, putting more focus on role-playing agents.**

 - **2024-04-30 We are super excited to announce our survey paper: "*From Persona to Personalization:A Survey on Role-Playing Language Agents"* [[arxiv](https://arxiv.org/abs/2404.18231)]**